Product Vision vs. Product Strategy: What‘s the Difference?

 So, which comes first: Strategy or Vision?
 These relationships must flow in both directions: just as Product Strategy and Vision must trickle down, insights and learnings from Discovery and Delivery must also trickle up.

-But even before you embark on any Product Strategy, your initial Product Vision probably relies on some kind of user insights.
+But even before you start shaping any of the other Product Strategy patterns, your initial Product Vision probably relies on some kind of user insights.
 Start there.
 Envisioning a user-centered future and delivering value that leads users towards that future should be key to your Product Vision and then inform your Product Strategy.

 The relationships between ambitions and tactics must flow in both directions: just as Product Strategy and Vision must trickle down, insights and learnings from Discovery and Delivery must also trickle up.